 Chapter 1 General Provisions

-These Membership Management Rules are formulated, pursuant to the General Exchange Rules of the Shanghai International Energy Exchange (hereinafter referred to as the the “General Exchange Rules”), to strengthen the self-disciplinary regulation of Members and regulate Members’ business activities on the Shanghai International Energy Exchange (hereinafter referred to as the “the Exchange”).
+These Membership Management Rules are formulated, pursuant to the General Exchange Rules of the Shanghai International Energy Exchange (hereinafter referred to as the “the General Exchange Rules”), to strengthen the self-disciplinary regulation of Members and regulate Members’ business activities on the Shanghai International Energy Exchange (hereinafter referred to as the “the Exchange”).

 A Member is a for-profit legal person or an unincorporated organization which is registered in the Chinese Mainland and approved by the Exchange to engage in futures trading activities at the Exchange pursuant to the relevant laws, regulations and other provisions in relation to futures trading activities in the People’s Republic of China (hereinafter referred to as “the PRC”).